slipke/csm_ss15_sem_team_vagrant/java-jboss/puppet/README.md

 ## Configuration of the JBoss-Server
-This project configure a management user for the management JBoss web interface.
+This project configure a management user for the management JBoss-Web-Interface.
 The Username is "Administrator" and the password is "changeit!" both without the quote.
 If you want to change these credentials you have to edit the [init.pp file](puppet/modules/jboss-config/manifests/init.pp) file.
 There are two variables which are need to do this:
 * $admin_user
 *$admin_pass
 Keep in  mind, that the password must be insert in the following format: